ELASyr/Infosec/final_project/README.md

 ## Conclusion

-This project fulfills all requirements of the AUCA Information Security final assignment.
+This project fulfills all requirements of the Information Security final assignment.
 It demonstrates secure programming, automation with cron, Telegram bot integration, and practical Linux skills.
 The system is modular, extendable, and useful for real-world personal expense tracking.